 The University of St. Thomas believes that qualified students who wish to attend should not be prevented from doing so for financial reasons.
 Through extensive financial aid programs, the University seeks to put educational costs within the reach of every student qualified for admission.
 Although the University expects students and families to finance the cost of education to the fullest extent possible, it makes every effort to assist those who need help.

 Demonstrated financial need is the difference between the cost of attending the University of St. Thomas and the amount the student and parents can reasonably be expected to contribute toward these costs.
-Costs include actual tuition and fees, room and board, books and supplies, personal expenses and transportation.
-The estimate of a family’s ability tocontribute is determined in accordance with the federal need analysis as established by the U.S. Department of Education.
+Costs include actual tuition and fees, housing and food, books and supplies, personal expenses and transportation.
+The estimate of a family’s ability to contribute is determined in accordance with the federal need analysis as established by the U.S. Department of Education.

 Eligibility for each type of assistance varies, depending on the source of funds.
 All students attending the University who meet the eligibility requirements listed below qualify for some form of financial aid.
 Assistance offered by UST includes institutional scholarships as well as federal, state and institutional grants, low–interest loans and work–study.